A. Introduction to Paul's letter to the Ephesians.

 ii.
 "The word 'heart' in Scripture signifies the very core and centre of life, where the intelligence has its post of observation, where the stores of experience are laid up, and the thoughts have their fountain."
 (Alford)

 b.
 What is the he hope of His calling: Paul wanted them to know this.
 Few things give us a more secure and enduring hope in life than simply knowing that God has called us and has a specific calling for us to fulfill.

 i.
 The hope of His calling has its perspective on the future.
-The believer has a glorious future of resurrection, eternal life, freedom from sin, perfected justification, glorious elevation above the angels themselves.
+The believer has a glorious future of resurrection, eternal life, freedom from sin, perfected justification, and glorious elevation above the angels themselves.

 c.
 What are the riches of the glory of His inheritance in the saints: Paul wanted them to know the greatness of God's inheritance in His people.
 We usually think only of our inheritance in God, but Paul wanted the Ephesians to understand that they are so precious to God that He considered them His own inheritance.